brennambond/cryptwellcastleresort_frontend/README.md

 # The Cryptwell Castle Resort: Frontend

 ## Project Overview
 This Cryptwell Castle Resort hotel-booking application offers an immersive experience where users can book themed hotel rooms (called chambers) in a Gothic-inspired hotel.
 With four distinct wings—Bloodborn (Vampires), Haunted (Ghosts), Arcane (Witches), and Reborn (Frankenstein)—each featuring uniquely styled chambers, users can indulge in a one-of-a-kind escape into Gothic lore.
 The application also provides seamless chamber booking and reservation tracking, requiring users to create an account for full access.
+The link to the backend of the application can be found here: https://github.com/brennambond/cryptwellcastleresort_backend.

 ### Key Features
 - **Uniquely Themed Wings:** Explore the Bloodborn, Haunted, Arcane, and Reborn wings, each inspired by Gothic legends.